 Columbus was designated the county seat of Colorado County when the county was established in 1836.
 The following April, Judge Robert McAlpin (Three-Legged Willie) Williamson reportedly convened the first district court in Colorado County in the shade of a large oak tree near the site of the present-day courthouse.

 Preservation of our local history is very important.
 Visitors can tour a number of historic homes, buildings, and markers in the area.
 We are home to Texas’ largest Quercus Virginia Live Oak, more commonly known as “Grandma’s Oak”.
-We also have several museums such as the Mary Elizabeth Hopkins Santa Claus Museum, the Dilue Rose Harris House Museum, the Alley Log Cabin and Antique Tool Museum, and the United Daughters of the Confederacy Museum in the old stone water town on the Courthouse Square.
+We also have several museums such as the Mary Elizabeth Hopkins Santa Claus Museum, the Dilue Rose Harris House Museum, the Alley Log Cabin and Antique Tool Museum, and the War Memorial Museum in the old stone water town on the Courthouse Square.

 If Texas history is your thing, Columbus is the place for you!